J&L: A Pittsburgh Icon

 Docent-led tours of the Bost Building or Pump House are available by appointment for $8 per person, or combine the two for $12 per person (includes admission to exhibits).
 For more information, contact us or call 412-464-4020 ext.
 32.

-Rivers of Steel's exhibit and offices will be closed on Monday, May 27, 2013 in observance of Memorial Day.
+Rivers of Steel's exhibits and offices will be closed on the following days:

 Cancellation stamps for the Rivers of Steel National Heritage Area and the Potomac Heritage National Scenic Trail are available at the visitor center at the Bost Building during exhibit hours.